 Secondary spontaneous pneumothorax—Caused by air leaks from damaged lung tissue.
-Tissue is often weakened from lung disease or injury.
+Tissue is often weakened from lung disease, injury, or mechanical ventilation.

 Tension pneumothorax—Caused by trauma to the lungs and/or chest cavity (ribs and muscles).
-This is the most serious type because it may affect the heart's ability to pump blood.
+This is the most serious type because the collapse is more rapid and involves a larger amount of lung.
+It may affect the heart's ability to pump blood.

 Catamenial pneumothorax (women only)—caused by small holes in the diaphragm muscle.
 Occurs within 72 hours of start or end of menstrual cycle and most often associated with endometriosis.